-Christina Hager has been gaining a solid reputation for her consistently rich voice and stunning high notes.
-Widely praised by audiences and critics alike for her “masterful interpretive and communicative abilities….and ability to captivate an audience,” the Wichita Eagle> recently called her performance "commanding."
+Christina Hager has a solid reputation for her consistently rich voice and stunning high notes.
+Widely praised by audiences and critics alike for her “masterful interpretive and communicative abilities….and ability to captivate an audience,” the Wichita Eagle> called her performance "commanding."

 A champion of new music, she created the role of Sadie in Ricky Ian Gordon's Morning Star, and more recently the title role in Tamar da Timna with Garden State Opera in the world premiere of the production.
 Commissioned by the Assisi Music Festival to Fulvio Ghirardini, its Composer in Residence, is an interpretation of the biblical story of Tamar, Judah’s daughter in law, in Genesis 38.

-Earlier this year, Ms. Hager created the title role of The Queen in the New York workshop of The Emperor and the Queen.
+Ms. Hager most recently created the role of Zoe in Lucy and the Circumstances for the Fringe Festival (Kansas City) and title role of The Queen in the NYC workshop of The Emperor and the Queen.

 She was seen as Musetta in La Boheme with South Texas Lyric Opera, and joined Light Opera of New York for New Moon, where she was seen as Julie.